TAXES IN GERMANY

 The German Tax Regulations are very complex, also as a result of the many deductions allowed.
 Very specific regulations have been drafted to make sure the law is not abused.
 Tax Authorities have already tried to facilitate compiling the tax declaration by implementing an online tool called Elster.
 This software can be used at no cost and is continuously improved.
 However, still many people struggle with their tax declaration.
 On top, the program does come in German only.
 As a consequence, it is next to impossible to file your tax declaration on your own.

-- Tax Advisor: The moment you have foreign income or significant income from investments or rental income, your only source of support are certified tax advisors.
-Our partner BRL, member of RSM, is offering tax advice in English and the department of Christopher Knipp is specialized on international taxation.
+- The moment you have foreign income or significant income from investments or rental income, your only source of support are certified tax advisors.
+Our partner BRL is offering tax advice in English and the department of Ralf Hubert is specialized on international taxation for upper management level.
 They will also guide you through the aspects to consider before agreeing on the specifics of your employment contract.
 Likewise, they support your employer to identify the optimal solution for a representation in Germany.
 Alternatively, you can hire any tax advisor you do find via yellow pages.
 They do all charge the same fee since the fees are regulated by law.

 - A cheaper alternative is the local “Lohnsteuerhilfevereine” (Employment Income Tax Support clubs), an association of tax experts offering support for usual tax declaration for employment income only.
 The fees are regulated via a membership fee, usually staggered by level of income, but because the complexity is reduced, no certified tax advisor is necessary, and the service can be offered at considerably lower prices than from a fully certified tax advisor.